|Artillery and Armoured Fighting Vehicles preserved in New England 1: Maine

 Fort Williams officially closed on 30 June 1962 and turned over to the General Services Administration to be sold.
 The property was sold to the Town of Cape Elizabeth on 1 December 1964.
 Many of the fort's buildings were gradually torn down, though several structures remain, either intact or as preserved ruins.
 Most of the concrete bunkers and gun emplacements were backfilled, although Batteries Keyes and Garesche survive relatively intact, and the outlines of all the other emplacements were preserved on the surface.
 One of the two emplacements of Battery Blair was recently unearthed again, with its surfaces cleaned and painted and interpretive signage added; plans are being made to restore Blair's second emplacement in like manner.
 (Wikipedia)

-Small heavily corroded cast-iron smoothbore muzzle-loading Gun, near Portland Headlight in Fort Williams Park.
+Cast-iron smoothbore muzzle-loading Gun, heavily corroded, mounted on an iron stand, near Portland Headlight in Fort Williams Park.

 Castine, Fort George

 Map of Fort George.
+(The map is drawn with North pointing south).
 (Norman B. Leventhal Map Center at the Boston Public Library)

 Fort George (also sometimes known as Fort Majabigwaduce, Castine, or Penobscot) was a palisaded earthworks fort built in 1779 by Great Britain during the American Revolutionary War in Castine.
 Located at a high point on the Bagaduce Peninsula, the fort was built as part of an initiative by the British to establish a new colony called New Ireland.
 It was the principal site of the British defense during the Massachusetts-organized Penobscot Expedition, a disastrous attempt to retake Castine launched in response to the British move.